cacttus/sketchy/README.md

 # Sketchy

 A desktop only electron app that functions somewhat like .NET.
-It has the added benefit of being able to operate with a remote (cloud) filesystem.

-The application can be packaged into a single EXE, DEB, RPM or AppImage.

-This was designed to be an easy way to make desktop apps in JS.
-It attempts to mimic desktop windowing like in the .NET framework.

 ## Building